- Large 5 bedroom house just behind the wonderful beach at Harlyn, with 2 sitting rooms and wonderful views across Harlyn Bay to Trevose Head

 Four bedrooms are on the ground floor.
 One has king bed and is across the hall from the kitchen.
 The window looks out over the back garden and there is a delightful porthole window looking to the side.
 The room has two small hanging cupboards, a chest of drawers, bedside tables and lights.
 At the bottom of the staircase in the back of the house is a twin-bedded room which is furnished with wardrobe, chest of drawers, and has a wash basin, and heated towel rail.

 The other two ground floor bedrooms are situated by the main bathroom - one having twin beds with a small wardrobe and drawer space while overlooking the front garden.
-The other could be considered the dormitory!
-It has twin beds and a set of bunk beds as well as a wardrobe and chest of drawers.
-This room is highly suitable for four children or can be used as a family room.
+The other has twin beds as well as a wardrobe and chest of drawers.
 The window here looks out to the west side of the house.

 Up the stairs you will find a beautiful double room, with splendid dual aspect views looking out to Trevose Head and down to Stepper Point.
 This room has a fantastic en suite bathroom, chest of drawers and hanging cupboard.